-An aural study of the melodic, harmonic, and rhythmic patterns found in the traditional music of the 17th and 18th centu- MUS 2561-2 Percussion Instrument (Variable) ries.
-These areas of concern will be studied both in isolated.
-In this course, students receive private instruction in percussituations and within the framework of music literature.
-This sion instrument technique and repertoire.
-Lesson times are course includes the development of skills in the areas of arranged with the instructor.
-There is an additional fee for melodic, harmonic, and rhythmic dictation as well as the abil- this class.
-See "Fees, Books, and Refunds" in this Catalog. ity to vocally sight-read traditional music patterns.
+An aural study of the melodic, harmonic, and rhythmic patterns found in the traditional music of the 17th and 18th centuries.
+These areas of concern will be studied both in isolated situations and within the framework of music literature.
+This course includes the development of skills in the areas of melodic, harmonic, and rhythmic dictation as well as the ability to vocally sight-read traditional music patterns.
 A continuation of Aural Theory II.
-Prerequisites: MUS 1232, MUS 1242, MUS 2571-2 Stringed Instrument (Variable) and concurrent enrollment in MUS 2422.
+Prerequisites: MUS 1232, MUS 1242, and concurrent enrollment in MUS 2422.